SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/Booking_Manager/Booking_Manager_user_interface/Booking_Manager_Config_tab.md

 ### Default booking configurations settings

-- **DMA IDs to Store Reservations**: Contains the DMA ID(s) of the DMA(s) where bookings will be stored.
+- **Hosting DMA IDs to Orchestrate Reservation**: Contains the DMA ID(s) of the DMA(s) where bookings will be stored.
 The SRM framework will store all bookings evenly over the DMAs specified with this setting.

+  > [!NOTE]
+  > Prior to SRM 1.2.29, this setting is called *DMA IDs to Store Reservations*. <!-- RN 34882 -->

 - **Start delay**: The default delay period before a booking starts.